-The option $ln\t3d$ and $ln\s3d$ switch on the temperature and salinity profile observation operator code.
+Options are defined through the namobs namelist variables.
+The options $ln\t3d$ and $ln\s3d$ switch on the temperature and salinity profile observation operator code.
 The $ln\ena$ switch turns on the reading of ENACT/ENSEMBLES type profile data.
 The filename or array of filenames are specified using the enactfiles variable.
 The model grid points for a particular observation latitude and longitude are found using the grid searching part of the code.
 This can be expensive, particularly for large numbers of observations, setting $ln\grid\search\lookup$ allows the use of a lookup table which is saved into an "xypos" file (or files).
 This will need to be generated the first time if it does not exist in the run directory.
 However, once produced it will significantly speed up future grid searches.
 Setting $ln\grid\global$ means that the code distributes the observations evenly between processors.
-Alternatively each processor will work with observations located within the model subdomain.
+Alternatively each processor will work with observations located within the model subdomain (see section 12.3.3).

-The NEMOVAR system contains utilities to plot the feedback files, convert and recombine the files.
-These are available on request from the NEMOVAR team.
+A number of utilities are now provided to plot the feedback files, convert and recombine the files.
+These are explained in more detail in section 12.5.